 “Our business almost went under.
 We’d been doing more work, but our customers were slow to pay.
 For us to get back in the black, we had to put in more money than we had, and beside our own family, we had 40-employees depending on us.”

+All of the borrower stories had happy endings because of a 0% HFLA-SA loan.
 For all these reasons and more, won’t you please do a great mitzvah today, and help HFLA-SA help fellow Jews who need a financial hand-up?

 An education at a private four-year university can cost up to $44,000 and $25,000 for instate at a public four year school in 2015-2016 dollars according to the College Board.
 Costs have increased more than 25 percent over the past decade, even after adjusting inflation.
 And while public schools are still cheaper, their tuition, during the same period, has risen at an even faster rate -- 45 percent beyond inflation.